jeremybytes/vslive2023-sandiego/M02-hol-async-and-parallel-programming/Labs/Lab02/Lab02-Instructions.md

 *Note: "GetTextMaze" is used for console applications to generate a text-based maze.
 Although it is not used in the web application, we should update this method while we are here.*

-10. Update the method signatures of "IMazeAlgorithm".
+10. Update the method signatures of "IMazeGenerator".

 Since we changed the return types for "GetGraphicalMaze" and "GetTextMaze", we need to update those methods in the interface as well.